1. Pre-application meeting

 To book a planning permit pre-application meeting online through the Council website you need to register as a user.

 Once you are a registered user, you can request a pre-application meeting.
-You will be asked to submit the plans for your proposed development (up to 10MB can be uploaded).
+You will be asked to submit the plans for your proposed development.

 When Council receives your request, a Council planning officer will contact you to arrange a pre-application meeting time.